Is Sun Exposure Good or Bad For You?

 •Better sleep – sunlight exposure supports our circadian rhythm and sleep function

-•Anti-inflammatory effects at systemic level – disease protection
+•Anti-inflammatory effects at the systemic level – disease protection

 You can really feel the benefits of being outside in the sunshine.

-When it comes to food, exercise, having fun, being in the sun and going to bed early, there’s always the same principle I apply: moderation.
+Regarding food, exercise, having fun, being in the sun, and going to bed early, I always apply the same principle: moderation.

-I am all about getting as much upside from all situations and as little downside as possible – and would totally recommend safe sun exposure for keeping happy, keeping healthy and keeping the inflammation down!
+I am all about getting as much upside from all situations and as little downside as possible – and would recommend safe sun exposure for keeping happy, healthy, and the inflammation down!

 Look after yourselves.
 Look after your health.
 It is the best form of self-respect and self-love.